Malvern Star: History

 After the war, Small's Malvern Star bicycles were ridden by Sid Patterson, who won the world sprint championship in Copenhagen in 1949, the world pursuit championship in Liège (1950), the professional pursuit in Paris (1952) and professional pursuit in Zurich (1953).
 At the 1956 Summer Olympics in Melbourne, Ian Browne and Tony Marchant won a gold medal on a Malvern Star tandem.

 The Malvern Star factory was located on the corner of Clarendon Street and Normanby Road in South Melbourne which is now the site of the Melbourne Conference and Exhibition Centre just opposite Crown Casino.

 Attached to the Malvern Star Factory was a Malvern Star Cycle Shop.
 Small employed John (Jack) Lee to manage the South Melbourne store from 1950 to the late 1960s.
 Lee went on to establish several Malvern Star cycle shops for Small in Sydney Road Coburg, Elizabeth Street Melbourne, Sydney Road Brunswick and went on to support many of Bruce Small's suburban and country Malvern Star dealers.
 In 1959 the Hollywood movie 'On the Beach' was filmed in Melbourne.
 John Lee was approached by the producers of the film to provide a number of bicycles to be used in a particular scene in Melbourne's CBD.
 John Lee and his wife Lauris rode Malvern Star bicycles as extras in that scene in the movie and also in the crowd scene on the steps of Melbourne's State Library.

-In the late 1960s, Malvern Star manufactured the Dragstar line of wheelie bikes.
-These have since been commemorated with a stamp by Australia Post.
+In the late 1960s, Malvern Star manufactured the Dragstar line of dragster bikes (sometimes referred to in other countries as wheelie bikes).
+The Dragstar has since been commemorated with a postage stamp issued by Australia Post on 25 September 2009.

 Malvern Star was sold to Electronic Industries in 1958 then in 1970 the brand was purchased by the Dutch multinational Philips, which sold Malvern Star in 1980 to Raleigh (all Australian bicycle building by the company ending in 1987, however most Malvern Stars were imported after 1970).
 Changes in ownership of Raleigh's parent company led to Malvern Star returning to Australian ownership in 1992 under Pacific Brands.
 After struggling with low profitability, Pacific Brands finally sold the business to New Zealand's Sheppard Cycles in August 2011.